 In the chart, you'll see the word “harden”.
 When you start plants inside, they need a gentle adjustment period before moving out to the garden full time.
 This is referred to as “hardening off”.
 You make your plants tougher (harden them) so they are able to withstand the wind and sun of the garden.

 To harden off seedlings, I place them outside in a protected location on a nice day.
 One the first day they go out for a few hours, then longer as they have a chance to get used to the change.
 Make sure they are not in strong direct sunlight.
 This can bake little seedlings very quickly.
 Indirect sunlight out of strong winds is best to start.
 I usually move mine out to my cold frame, and then lift the lid to expose them to moving air.
 Once they are used to that exposure, I move one batch out of the cold frame and the next batch in.
 We have a lot of wind, so I still tend to keep seedlings near our home or cold frame until transplanting out in the garden.
 Be mindful that small seedling containers may dry out much faster outside than indoors.

-When transplanting into the garden, it’s best to pick a not too windy day that is slightly overcast, if possible.
-My preference is to plant later in the afternoon, so the small plants won’t be exposed to the midday sun on their first day out.
+When transplanting into the garden, it's best to pick a not too windy day that is slightly overcast, if possible.
+I plant later in the afternoon, so the small plants aren't exposed to the midday sun on their first day out.
 For a more detailed explanation and photos of how I plant out my tomato transplants, visit “How to Grow Lots of Tomatoes Organically“.

 Calendar of Indoor Seeding and Outdoor Transplanting